hashb/chenna.me/index.markdown

 Hi!

 I am Chenna Kautilya.
+I tinker with robots and like to work on ROS and Gazebo.
-Currently, I work as a
-Robotics Software Engineer at Omron Research Center of America (ORCA).
+Currently, I work as a Robotics Software Engineer at Omron Research Center of America (ORCA).
 My research interests lie in Robotics, Control, Trajectory Optimization, Motion Planning and Machine Learning.

 I earned a master's degree in Robotics from the University of Utah.